Chocolate: Everything You Want to Know

 Did you know that if you placed chocolate next to a small cube of cheese, a mouse would choose the chocolate every time?
 Mice love sweets just as much as we do.

 There is a compound in chocolate called theobromine, which is poisonous to dogs and can be deadly for certain people as well.
-Fortunately, in order for it to be deadly for humans, you’d have to scarf down roughly 22 lbs of chocolate at one sitting.
+Fortunately, for it to be fatal for humans, you’d have to scarf down roughly 22 lbs of chocolate in one sitting.
 Here is a fun recipe to make with family: Easy To Make Chocolate Truffles

 A Little Chocolate History

-Anthropologists believe that the Ancient Mesoamericans of Mexico were the first peoples to grow and cultivate cacao trees, dating back to as early as 1900 B.C.
-They didn’t eat chocolate, but drank it instead.
-They would spice it up by adding chili, honey, vanilla, and water.
+Anthropologists believe that the ancient Mesoamericans of Mexico were the first to grow and cultivate cacao trees, dating back as early as 1900 B.C.
+They didn’t eat chocolate but drank it instead, spiced it up with chili, honey, vanilla, and water.

-Several centuries later, the Maya and Aztec civilizations also enjoyed chocolate and even had a god of cacao that they worshipped.
-The cocoa bean was coveted so much by them, that it was often used as a type of currency.
+Several centuries later, the Maya and Aztec civilizations also enjoyed chocolate and even worshipped the god of cacao.
+They coveted the cocoa bean so much that it was often used as a type of currency.

-Later on in the 1500s when the Spanish conquistadors arrived in the Americas, they returned home, not with gold, but with chocolate.
-When chocolate first made its way into Europe, it didn’t arrive as a food, but as a bitter drink.
-It was rather expensive too, where only the wealthy and aristocrats could enjoy it.
+Later, in the 1500s, when the Spanish conquistadors arrived in the Americas, they returned home, not with gold, but with chocolate.
+When chocolate first made its way into Europe, it didn’t arrive as a food but as a bitter drink.
+It was rather expensive, too, and only the wealthy and aristocrats could enjoy it.

-The first chocolate bar was created in 1847 by Joseph Fry, where the texture was creamier, besides being much sweeter with a superior taste.
-Companies that are still around today, like Mars, Cadbury, and Hershey’s especially, took off during the “chocolate boom” of the late 1800s and early 1900s.
+The first chocolate bar was created in 1847 by Joseph Fry.
+Its texture was creamier, and it was much sweeter and had a superior taste.
+Companies that are still around today, like Mars, Cadbury, and Hershey’s, took off during the “chocolate boom” of the late 1800s and early 1900s.

 Types of Chocolate

-There are four different types of chocolate, where everyone is sure to have a favorite.
+There are four different types of chocolate, and everyone is sure to have a favorite.
 Here’s a closer look at them and what you can expect.

 Milk Chocolate (Sweet)

-Milk chocolate is the most sought after type of chocolate on the market today.
-It has a smooth and rather sweet flavor, consisting of milk, sugar, and cocoa.
+Milk chocolate is the most sought-after type of chocolate on the market today.
+Its smooth and rather sweet flavor is a combination of milk, sugar, and cocoa.

 Dark Chocolate

-With dark chocolate, you can expect a higher percentage of dried and ground cocoa.
-It’s much more bitter in taste due to less sugar, but it’s good chocolate to bake with.
-It also is the healthiest of all the chocolates, bringing you several health benefits.
+You can expect more dried and ground cocoa with dark chocolate.
+It’s much more bitter due to less sugar, but it’s good chocolate to bake with.
+It is also the healthiest of all the chocolates and brings several health benefits.
 Semi-sweet chocolate is made by adding a little extra sugar to dark chocolate.

 White Chocolate

-White chocolate technically isn’t even chocolate at all, because it does not use cocoa beans, but has contents that come from cocoa butter.
-It’s white, creamy, with a milder sweet flavor.
+White chocolate technically isn’t even chocolate at all because it does not use cocoa beans but has contents that come from cocoa butter.
+It’s white and creamy, with a milder sweet flavor.

 Ruby Chocolate

 Until very recently, there were only three types of chocolate.
 Now we have one more.
-Ruby chocolate is the newest type of chocolate that was introduced back in 2017.
-Basically, what it is, is white chocolate that’s less processed, with a tiny hint of citric acid.
+Ruby chocolate is the newest type of chocolate, introduced back in 2017.
+It is white chocolate that’s less processed, with a tiny hint of citric acid.
 It’s considered to be slightly sweet and yet a bit sour in flavor.

 Nutrition Facts of Chocolate

-This may come as a bit of a shock, but chocolate (especially dark chocolate) can be nutritious for you.
-It contains substantial amounts of iron, magnesium, copper, manganese, calcium, and also decent amounts of potassium, zinc, phosphorus, and selenium.
-There are also several antioxidants in chocolate that can prove useful to you as well.
+This may shock you, but chocolate (incredibly dark chocolate) can be nutritious for you.
+It contains substantial amounts of iron, magnesium, copper, manganese, calcium, and decent amounts of potassium, zinc, phosphorus, and selenium.
+Several antioxidants in chocolate can prove helpful to you as well.

 Health Benefits of Chocolate

 Yes, you read that right.
 Chocolate is not only good for you but is something that you should eat.
-Research has shown that there are a number of health benefits in eating chocolate when it’s consumed in moderate amounts.
+Research has shown several health benefits in eating chocolate when consumed moderately.

-If you want to enjoy the most out of those benefits, I’d encourage you to eat the dark chocolate, which is certainly more bitter, but it’s the healthiest form of chocolate.
+If you want to enjoy the most of those benefits, I’d encourage you to eat dark chocolate.
+It’s certainly more bitter, but it’s the healthiest form of chocolate.
 Here are some of the benefits of eating dark chocolate.

 Prevents Cancer and Disease

-Dark chocolate has certain antioxidant properties (epicatechin and quercetin) in it that help to fight free radicals that are trying to cause havoc to the cells in our bodies.
-Thus said, eating dark chocolate may help to prevent certain types of cancers.
+Dark chocolate has certain antioxidant properties (epicatechin and quercetin) that help fight free radicals that are trying to cause havoc to the cells in our bodies.
+Thus, eating dark chocolate may help to prevent certain types of cancers.
 My Favorite Dark Chocolate

-It also helps to decrease inflammation and fight off certain types of diseases, like Alzheimer’s and heart disease.
+It also helps decrease inflammation and fight off certain diseases, like Alzheimer’s and heart disease.
 Dark chocolate is especially good for your heart, but not only that, but it also reduces the chances of you having a stroke.

 Reduces Blood Pressure

-The nitric oxide that’s present in chocolate, helps to widen your blood vessels, which in turn improves your blood flow and helps to lower your blood pressure.
+The nitric oxide present in chocolate helps to widen blood vessels, which in turn improves blood flow and lowers blood pressure.

 Improves Blood Sugar Levels

 Eating chocolate may not sound like the correct way to lower your blood sugar levels and prevent diabetes, but studies have shown that it does just that.
-There are flavonoids in dark chocolate that help reduce oxidative stress, which happens to be the leading cause of insulin resistance.
+Dark chocolate contains flavonoids that help reduce oxidative stress, which is the leading cause of insulin resistance.
 Just be sure that you enjoy it in moderation.

 Brain Benefits Too

-Eating chocolate can stimulate the neurons that are firing in our brains.
-This helps us with our memory, cognition, and helps to improve our moods too.
+Eating chocolate can stimulate the neurons firing in our brains.
+This helps us with memory and cognition and improves our moods, too.
 (That explains why we’re happier after eating chocolate.)

 Skin Benefits

-Chocolate has a number of skin benefits too.
+Chocolate has several skin benefits, too.
 Certain minerals, such as calcium and manganese, help to keep your skin looking younger and healthier.
 They also help to renew and repair skin cells, while the antioxidants in chocolate help to protect your skin against harmful ultraviolet (UV) rays.

 Improves Sexual Drive